Decentralized applications are meant to be more than derivative markets and yield-farms for the upper-middle class to play with.

 Our goal in creating Sarcophagus is to hand back a little bit of power to the person with nothing more than an internet connection.
 We want the creative forces of warfare to err in favor of the individual, and we believe that the power of decentralization mixed with strong cryptography is the best way to achieve this goal.

-If you have any concerns about the nature, propriety or legality of this token sale or the persons involved in it please contact info@icoholder.com with detailed information about your concerns.
+If you have concerns about the nature, legality, or propriety of a token sale or the involved individuals, please contact info@icoholder.com with detailed information.